 Social Studies – Fall Foliage Map

 When do leaves change color?
 Why do they change colors at different times?
 What factors determine when leaves turn color?
-Try this dynamic map activity to find out!
+Try this fall foliage map activity to find out!

 Kids love these coloring sheets.
 They color states (or parts of states) to show when leaves change colors in each area of the country.
 Two levels, basic and advanced, allow you to differentiate for your group.